eslint/eslint/docs/rules/prefer-destructuring.md

 The rule has a second object with a single key, `enforceForRenamedProperties`, which determines whether the `object` destructuring applies to renamed variables.

+**Note**: It is not possible to determine if a variable will be referring to an object or an array at runtime.
+This rule therefore guesses the assignment type by checking whether the key being accessed is an integer.
+This can lead to the following possibly confusing situations:

+- Accessing an object property whose key is an integer will fall under the category `array` destructuring.
+- Accessing an array element through a computed index will fall under the category `object` destructuring.

+The `--fix` option on the command line fixes only problems reported in variable declarations, and among them only those that fall under the category `object` destructuring.
+Furthermore, the name of the declared variable has to be the same as the name used for non-computed member access in the initializer.
+For example, `var foo = object.foo` can be automatically fixed by this rule.
+Problems that involve computed member access (e.g., `var foo = object[foo]`) or renamed properties (e.g., `var foo = object.bar`) are not automatically fixed.

 Examples of **incorrect** code for this rule:

 ```javascript